Sanity Daily

 Did Arthur Fleck have mental problems?
 Yes.
 But having mental problems is a normal part of being human and therefore not synonymous with being innately crazy.
 How many of us suffer from anxiety or bipolar disorders, or depression or ADHD, etc.?
 How many of us get timely treatment or even approach for getting treated?

-How many of us are guilty of taking out our or literally exploded because of our anxiety issues and our anxiousness on our loved ones?
+How many of us are guilty of taking out our pent-up frustration or literally exploding because of our anxiety issues on our loved ones?
 Gone to the level of self-harm?
 Had a series of negative, brutal thoughts?
 But people learn to suppress it and wear a mask, just like this joker.
-A mask that preserves their real identity because once it is pushed beyond a level the bruises will turn into a deep wound that won’t heal easily rather will have a lot of repercussions unaltered.
+A mask that preserves their real identity because once it is pushed beyond a level the bruises will turn into a deep wound that won’t heal easily but rather will have a lot of repercussions unaltered.

 Arthur Fleck